rackerlabs/support-how-to/content/cloud-images/creating-an-ubuntu-1310-image-for-the-rackspace-open-cloud.md

             "updated_at": "2014-01-03T01:24:21Z"
         }

-    Note the 'id' field of the task response above.
+    **Note:** the 'id' field of the task response above.
 You can use it to poll the task to check on its status.
 A task is a complex asynchronous activity, so you don't need to poll more often than every 30 seconds.
 Here's an example of how to poll:

         # Check on the status of the import task
         curl -s $IMAGESURL/tasks/31f3e9c2-6b98-4f66-afdb-b249b24c82b4 -X GET -H "X-Auth-Project-Id: $TENANTID" -H "Accept: application/json"  -H "Content-Type: application/json" -H "X-Tenant-Id: $TENANTID" -H "X-User-Id: $TENANTID" -H "X-Auth-Token: $TOKEN" | python -mjson.tool